astronomer/docs/astro/install-azure.md

 ## Prerequisites

 - A clean Azure Subscription.
 For security reasons, Azure subscriptions with existing tooling running aren't supported.
+Also, the subsciption must include an Azure management group that doesn't apply Azure policies.
+See [What are Azure management groups?](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview).
 - An Azure AD user with the following role assignemnets:
     - Application Administrator.
 See [Understand roles in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/roles/concept-understand-roles).
     - Owner with permission to create and manage subscription resources of all types.
 See [Azure built-in roles](https://docs.microsoft.com/en-us/azure/active-directory/roles/concept-understand-roles).